configcat/flag-reference-validator-action/README.md

-# ConfigCat Feature Flag Cleanup for GitHub Actions
+# ConfigCat Feature Flag Cleanup for GitHub Actions [archived]

+**This repository has been archived**.
+The project became obsolate after the release of [ConfigCat's Scan Repository GitHub Action](https://github.com/configcat/scan-repository).

 This GitHub Action is a utility that discovers [ConfigCat feature flag](https://configcat.com) usages in your source code and validates them against your own feature flags on the [ConfigCat Dashboard](https://app.configcat.com).